IBM/workshop-quarkus-openshift-reactive-endpoints/workshop/pre-work/CLOUD_ACCOUNT.md

 ![](../../images/cluster-overview.png)

 Launch the **OpenShift web console** and have a look around!
-You can come back to this dashboard throughout your lab.
+You can come back to this dashboard throughout your workshop.

 ![](../../images/cluster-launch-console.png)